H2OKing89/mk_torrent/docs/reference/red-api-reference.md

           "class": "Member",
           "addedTime": "2012-07-10 09:02:34",
           "avatar": "http:\/\/majastevanovich.files.wordphpss.com\/2009\/10\/a20toilet20paper.jpg",
           "comment": "Can someone explain what is the attractiveness of a vinyl rip as opposed to a CD rip?
-CD should be direct from the source with no conversions, while on vinyl is has to be converted to analog and digital again.. isn't it loosing fidelity?", "editedUserId": 0,
+CD should be direct from the source with no conversions, while on vinyl is has to be converted to analog and digital again.. isn't it losing fidelity?", "editedUserId": 0,
           "editedUsername": "",
           "editedTime": ""